La Trobe Law School Statement of Strategic Intent

 Promoting justice and equity through innovative teaching and research

-Our goal is to be known for our progressive and practical courses that inspire students to become change-makers, and equip them with the knowledge and experience to make a difference to their local and global communities.
+Our goal is to be known for our progressive and practical programs that inspire students to become change-makers, and equip them with the knowledge and industry experience to make a difference to their local and global communities.
+We will continue to engage in teaching and research practices that contribute to the Law School’s upward trend in international rankings.

 Culture: We will embody La Trobe’s cultural qualities by being accountable, connected, innovative and caring.
 These cultural qualities will inform the way we work with each other, our students and our communities, to pursue our shared commitment to equity, justice and access.